oskadoskaposka/gnl/README.md

 <a id='tips'></a>
 ## Tips
-Learn about time management, resource management and importance have good friends close to you.
+Learn about time management, resource management and value to have good friends close to you.

 And a little bit more about pointers, pointer to pointers, file descriptors, READ, OPEN, buffer, how to define a variable during compilation.